Batching

 ),

-contents=[f'Content:\n{content}', f'\nQuestions:\n{batch}']
+contents=[f'Content:\n{content}', f'\nQuestions:\n{batched_questions}']

 )

-answers = response.text
+answers = batched_response.text

 batched_answers = json.loads(answers.strip())